 Like their kitchen counterparts, Shun Classic steak knives are handmade in Seki, Japan, with VG-MAX steel that is proprietary to the company.
 Known as “super steel,” it contains higher levels of tungsten which creates a strong, finer grain with a razor-sharp edge.
 Slicing through a thick Cowboy steak could not be easier.

 This 4-piece set boasts durable black pakkawood handles and blades coated with a 34 micro-layer Damascus wrap that not only renders the knives elegant but resistant to corrosion and staining.
 Unlike others on this list, the Shun knife set has traditional Japanese straight handles, which add to the modern aesthetic.
 Not only are they a stylish addition to the dinner table, but they come with a presentation box, making an excellent gift option.

-Best Laguiole Style: Languiole En Aubrac 4-Piece Steak Knives Set
+Laguiole en Aubrac 4-Piece Steak Knife Set

 Blade Type: 4.5-inch straight edge | Blade Material: Sandvik steel

 Related: The Best Knife Sharpeners

 Chicago Cutlery Walnut Tradition 4-Piece Steak Knife Set